Galts-Gulch/avarice/docs/Contributing.md

     - Takes either 'currency' or 'asset' as an argument, returns a float for either.
 Uses GetFree (if implemented this way) to determine the amount we'll be trading with genconfig.TradeVolume's effect.
 - GetMarketPrice
     - Takes either 'bid' or 'ask' as an argument.
 Returns a float for either.
 Self explanatory purpose.
+- OrderExist
+    - Checks if the last order exists, and returns True or False.
+This may require to be done different ways for different APIs.
 - CancelOrderIfExist
     - Doesn't take an argument, returns None.
 This may require to be done in different ways for different APIs.
-All it does is check if there are current orders in progress, and cancels them if so.
-May need an order id on some exchanges.
+Checks OrderExist, and cancels the order if True.
+May need to use order id on some exchanges.
 - Trade
     - Takes order, rate, amount, and pair as arguments, and returns None.
 Only initiates the trade with the exchange api code.